iterative/dvc.org/public/static/docs/command-reference/remote/add.md

 $ dvc remote add myremote gs://bucket/path
 ```

-> See also `dvc remote modify` for a full list of GC object storage parameters.
+> See also `dvc remote modify` for a full list of GC storage parameters.

 </details>